Abstract Submission

 Other Abstract information

-For the first time, SIVB will be publishing all accepted abstracts after the meeting as a proceedings.
-This means that not only are abstracts being accepted and placed in the program after each deadline (April 28), but you now have an opportunity to modify your abstract after acceptance and provide the most accurate data in our final publication.
-Submit your abstract in January to have it placed in the program so you can apply for funding.
+SIVB will be publishing all accepted abstracts after the meeting as a proceedings.
+This means that not only are abstracts being accepted and placed in the program after each deadline (January 31, February 28 and March 31), but you now have an opportunity to modify your abstract after acceptance and provide the most accurate data in our final publication.
+Submit your abstract in January to have guaranteed placement and the best chance to receive the presentation type you want in the program.
+Early placement will also allow you to apply for funding or visas.
 Should you receive updated results of your research, you can adjust your abstract up until the meeting.
 PLEASE NOTE: Significant modifications to your abstract may result in re-review of your submission by the Program Committee.

 VIRTUAL POSTER PRESENTATIONS

 Those who are unable to travel to the meeting in Norfolk, but are registering for On-Demand Limited Access can submit an abstract for consideration as a Virtual Poster Presentation.
-Virtual poster authors will upload a pdf of their poster and will have the opportunity to record a description of their work.
+Virtual Poster authors will upload a pdf of their poster and will have the opportunity to record a description of their work.
 You may choose the option for a “Virtual Poster” when you complete your submission.
-(Note: Please do not submit an abstract for an interactive poster or oral presentation if you are not attending the in-person meeting.)
+PLEASE NOTE: Please do not submit an abstract for a poster, lightning talk, or oral presentation if you are not attending the in-person meeting.

 Silent Abstracts

 The Silent Abstract is a special abstract category for authors unable to attend the meeting.
 Abstracts submitted for the Silent Abstract category follow the same abstract format, abstract fee, and scientific review/acceptance by the program committee; and, if accepted, will be printed in the abstract book.
-(Note: Please do not submit an abstract for a poster or oral presentation if you are not attending the meeting.)
+PLEASE NOTE: Please do not submit an abstract for a poster, lightning talk, or oral presentation if you are not attending the in-person meeting.

 Student Abstract Verification Requirement